Billy-Dickson/Home-Network/README.md

   Logical network diagram to follow, showing VLANs and associated endpoint, also to include default route to my ISP and the default route for other VLANs via VPN endpoints.

 ## Hardware
-Below is the hardware I use to run my home network, my network works great for me and my familys needs, and could probably support a small office, or home office if needed.
+Below is the hardware I use to run my home network, my network works great for me and my family's needs, and could probably support a small office, or home office if needed.

 | Function                        | Name                       | Cost £  |
 | :-------------                  |:-------------              | -----:  |